 This mind-body therapy uses your imagination to help you relax, relieve symptoms, stimulate your body’s healing responses, access inner strengths and resources, and tolerate procedures and treatments better.

-How can guided imagery help me?
+How can guided imagery help you?
 What the research says

 We summarize the clinical evidence for each medical benefit here.
 We begin with our assessment of the strength of evidence within each category, followed by a brief summary of individual studies or reviews of several studies.
 In assessing the strength of evidence, we consider the study design, number of participants, and the size of the treatment effect (how much outcomes changed with treatment).